excubo-ag/Blazor.TreeViews/README.md

 The non-C# part of the code of the library should be as tiny as possible.
 We set ourselves a maximum amount of 10kB for combined js+css.
 The current payload is 0kB.

+## Breaking changes

+### Version 2.0.0

+In this version, @qinhuaihe added support for `Disabled`, both on individual elements, and the entire tree view.
+This required a few changes to the API, including how custom checkbox styles are handled.
+Please refer to the section below to learn how to implement a custom checkbox style.

 ## Checkbox style from another component library

 It is possible to configure the checkbox style for a `TreeView` with `AllowSelection` enabled.
 Use the `CheckboxTemplate` parameter: